106061144/final/README.md

 From here, I would show how I implement my final project.

 I divided the project into four subtasks.
 When I start to demo, I would use keyboard to key in the starting command, which is esc+"1".
 Then, the screen would pop out a messenge to choose AprilTag's ID, I would demonstrate this part in the following.
-And these messenge would be transmitted to board via XBee, to trigger the whole project process.
+And these messenges would be transmitted to board via XBee, to trigger the whole project process.
 After each subtask is finished, LED1 would flash for one second.
 Then, it will enter the next subtask automatically.